wounded-pixels/dsp-playground/README.md

 * responsive resize?

 ## Today
+* router and navigation
 * pretty up
   * spacing
   * background
   * top branding
-* router and navigation
-* top pane and branding
+* deploy to GH
+* test on iPad
 * can whole widget be resized?
 Expandable div with scaling? some way to let them flow naturally from reading to shallow play to immersive play?
 * Zen mode?